 Can I try something new at 85?
 I had triple negative breast cancer in 2011 and ER pos. breast cancer in 2018 with surgery, chemo & radiation each time. .
 I am a retired medical laboratorian and a soundboard tech volunteer at my church.
 My husband and four children always enjoyed canoeing.
 I switched to a kayak after my husband died.
 My daughter, Linda dragon boats with the Red Dragon Canoe Club in Beverly, NJ.
 I recently attended a cancer survivors program and your members had a table with information about the River Sisters.
 Your orientation meeting was very welcoming so I signed up to give it a try.

-My name is Sue, and I am new to the River Sisters this year (2021).
+My name is Sue, and I was new to the River Sisters in 2021.
 I am not new to Dragon Boating, however, as I have 5 years of paddling experience with the River Sirens.
 I was inspired to try dragon boating by my daughter and daughter-in-law.

 I am also a cancer survivor and I am very happy to be paddling with this group of supportive and loving women.
 I am a retired RN and I also enjoy singing in choir, photography, and mah jongg.
 I have been married to Sal for 46 years.
 We have been blessed with 2 children and 4 grandchildren.